EVerest/everest-core/docs/source/how-to-guides/configure-pnc.rst

 OCPP 1.6 and OCPP 2.x configuration
 *************************************

-For a general introduction to how to configure OCPP in EVerest, please refer to :doc:`TODO OCPP configuration<...>`.
+For a general introduction to how to configure OCPP in EVerest, please refer to :ref:`the OCPP1.6 tutorial <tutorial-ocpp16>` or :ref:`the OCPP2.x tutorial <tutorial-ocpp2>`.

 Since Plug&Charge has been backported from OCPP 2.x to OCPP 1.6, the configuration options to control the process are mostly identical.